EliAndrewC/l7r/setting/l7r.md

 The Temple of Bishamon thus not only had to contend with the emptying of its treasury, but also losing over half of its funding overnight, putting the temple's finances in dire straits.
 The disorder within the city, combined with the Tsume pillaging of the temple's normal roster of wealthy patrons made this problem worse.
 Additionally, the temple's budget shortfalls led to a massive scaling back of its charitable endeavors, which further strained the ability of the city's population to cope with the new regime.
 Many monks were dismissed from the Temple during this time, reassigned to the provinces or to other domains, and many of these formed the early cadre of the Baitenist movement.

-Almost 4 years after the Tsume invasion, the Lion clan retook the city (in the year 1121), and it reverted to the Damasu.
-The Lion clan investigated the temple's finances and found them lacking, and instead of depleting them further restored their government funding, though they did not have the resources to restore its treasury to its previous levels at this time, due to the ongoing war with the Crane clan.
+Almost 4 years after the Tsume invasion, the Lion Clan retook the city (in the year 1121), and it reverted to the Damasu.
+The Lion Clan investigated the temple's finances and found them lacking, and instead of depleting them further restored their government funding, though they did not have the resources to restore its treasury to its previous levels at this time, due to the ongoing war with the Crane Clan.

-About 6 years later, the Lion/Crane war ended (the peace treaty was officially signed in the year 1128), and the peace treaty involved large payments to the Lion clan.
+About 6 years later, the Lion/Crane war ended (the peace treaty was officially signed in the year 1128), and the peace treaty involved large payments to the Lion Clan.
 The Damasu were flush with coin, and donated generously to the Temple.
 In the past year, after the peace treaty was signed, the Temple's income is double what it was even under the previous Damasu regime.

 The Temple of Bishamon's annual income before the fall of the previous Damasu regime was roughly 10,000 koku/year, which was sourced as follows: